timhannifan/ml-toolkit/README.md

 ## Components
 ### Pipeline
 Class to process pipeline queue.
 Configured components are added to the Pipeline, which, when executed, handles the transfer of data and parameters between the execution of components.
+The execute method returns a tuple containing the trained model and the evaluation metrics specified in ModelEvaluator.
 ```
+# Non-functioning example.
+See kit.py for complete build process.

 import pipeline

 pipe = pipeline.Pipeline()
 pipe.add(Component)
 pipe.execute()